PhysioLabXR/PhysioLabXRDocs/source/index.rst

 Alternatively, you can run the application from its source.
 Refer to *Run from Source* in the `developer page <Contribute.html#run-from-source>`_ for instructions.

-If you encountered problem installing physiolabxr, please re
+If you encountered problem installing physiolabxr, please report your issue `here <https://github.com/PhysioLabXR/PhysioLabXR/issues>`_.
+We will get back to you as soon as possible.

 Get Started with a Simple Example
 *********************************